Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 - *showJesters* - Whether jester roles should be highlighted in the jester color.
 If `false`, jesters will appear in the generic enemy color instead
 - *hideEnemies* - Whether enemy roles (e.g. anyone that isn't an ally or a jester if *showJesters* is enabled) should be highlighted
 - *traitorAllies* - Whether this role's allies are traitors.
 If `true`, allied roles will be shown in the traitor color.
 Otherwise allied roles will be shown in the innocent color
+- *onlyShowEnemies* - Whether to only highlight players whose roles are explicitly enemies of the local player.
+If this is `true` then allies will not be highlighted.
+If both this and *showJesters* are `true` then neither allies nor jesters will be highlighted.

 **RegisterRole(roleTable)** - Registers a role with Custom Roles for TTT.
 See [here](CREATE_YOUR_OWN_ROLE.md) for instructions on how to create a role and role table structure.\
 *Realm:* Client and Server\